LuminosoInsight/luminoso-bi-tool-connector/README.md

 ## Luminoso Tableau Web Data Connector

+**ALPHA** this connector is currently alpha and only useful for testing purposes.
+Use at own risk.

 This web data connector is designed to create a simple interface between Tableau Desktop and Luminoso Daylight.

 To use: